 If someone dies, there is an alternate calculation that differs from the normal calculation in two key areas:

 Instead of using the highest-earning 35 years from a work history, the Social Security Administration will take the number of years between the attainment of age 22 through the year of death and drop off the lowest five years.

 What’s left is divided by the number of months in those years and that is ran through the formula that’s effective in the year of death.

 For a deeper dive in the years used in calculations, see my article Your Social Security Benefit Isn’t Always Based On 35 Years of Work History

 For example, say someone named John dies at age 40.
 The Administration would index his earnings for inflation look at the number of working years on his record beginning at age 22 and ending at death.
 In this case, that’s 19 years.

 Next, they’d drop off 5 of the lowest years.
 What would be left would be the highest 14 years of John’s earnings.
-Since there are 168 months in 14 years, that would become his average indexed monthly earnings that would then be applied against the benefits formula that was in effect that year.
+Since there are 168 months in 14 years, his average indexed monthly earnings would be the sum of the highest 14 years divided by 168.
+The result would then be applied against the benefits formula that was in effect that year.

 The Other Key Factor in Calculating Survivors Benefits: Windexing

 There’s one other key difference in the calculation here: as long as the deceased person was under age 62 when they died (along with a few other restrictions), the Social Security Administration will perform another calculation to see if it produces a higher result for survivors benefits.